nationalarchives/design-system/src/components/breadcrumbs/index.md

 ---
 layout: collection-page.njk
 title: Breadcrumbs
-description: Also known as navigation path or cookie crumb
+description: Breadcrumbs help users to understand where they are within a websites structure and move between levels.
 group: components
 ---

 {% from "partials/example.njk" import example %}
 {% from "partials/component-status.njk" import status %}

-The breadcrumbs component helps users to understand where they are within a website’s structure and move between levels.
+The breadcrumbs component is also known as navigation path or cookie crumb.

 {{ example({ group: "components", item: "breadcrumbs", example: "default", html: true, nunjucks: true, size: "xxs" }) }}